isabella232/document-services.en/help/usecases/AgreementWorkflowsNodejs.md

 });
 ```

 If the signers forget to sign and need another notification email, send the notifications again using the ID received earlier.
-The only difference is that you'll also need to add the participant IDs of the parties.
+The only difference is that you also need to add the participant IDs of the parties.
 You can get the participant IDs by sending a GET request to `/agreements/{agreementID}/members`.

 To request to send the reminder, first build a JSON object describing the request.
 The minimal object needs a list of the participant IDs and a status for the reminder (“ACTIVE”, “COMPLETE”, or “CANCELLED”).